 The VAT of delivered products is mainly based on the physical transport of those products.
 But when it comes to services, the levy of Value Added Tax is less transparent.
 Several aspects determine where to file VAT.
 The customer’s status as entrepreneur or non-entrepreneur is the first main criterion.
 The second is the kind of service provided.
-Thirdly, where the company delivering the services is seated, is an indicator as well.
+Thirdly, where the place of residence of the company delivering the services is an indicator as well.

 Besides the seemingly contradicting rules, various exceptions instigate the opacity of the matter.
-In addition, you still need to actually file VAT once you determined where to file them.
+Once you determined where to file them, you still need to actually file VAT.
 Again, various criteria might trouble the compliance.
 The following outline hopes to clarify the matter for you.

 Generally, VAT compliance is to be done in the customer’s country of residence.
 This rule holds when the customer is an entrepreneur.
-If that is not the case, VAT should be filed in the country where the service provider is located.
+If that is not the case, you should file VAT in the service provider’s country of residence.
 Therefore, it is to your benefit to inquire after the status of your customer and the VAT-number.
-Despite the simplicity of the directive, the compliance of VAT might still deviate.
+Despite the simplicity of the directive, the compliance of VAT might still deviate, though.